dirigible-io/dirigible-io.github.io/help/concepts_rest.md

 Resources are the top-level configuration objects that represent an [HTTP (server) resource](https://en.wikipedia.org/wiki/Web_resource), for which we will be defining a protocol.
 Each resource is identified by a URL on the server.
 You can have multiple resources per service configuration, provided that their URLs do not overlap.

 > **Resource vs Path vs Resource Path**
-As per the REST terms, a *resource* is an abstraction or server-side resource that can be a file, a dynamically generated content or a procedure (although the last is considered heresy by purists).
-It's virtually anything hosted on a server that has address and can be accessed with a standard HTTP method.
-It is often referred to as '*path*' or '*resource path*' due to its singular most notable identifying characteristic.
-But to be precise, path is only a property of the resource.
-As far as configuration is concerned, the resource defines the configuration scope for which we define method handlers and constraints and is identifiable by its path property.
+As per the REST terms, a *resource* is an abstraction or a server-side resource that can be a file, a dynamically generated content, or a procedure (although the last is considered heresy by purists).
+It's virtually anything hosted on a server that has an address and can be accessed with a standard HTTP method.
+It is often referred to as *path* or *resource path* due to its singular most notable identifying characteristic.
+But to be precise, *path* is only a property of the resource.
+As far as configuration is concerned, the resource defines the configuration scope for which we define method handlers and constraints, and is identifiable by its *path* property.

 #### Resource paths and path templates